 Digital to Analogue Converters

-The DAC 0.1x is the new entry level DAC from Audio Note, as you’d expect from audio Note there’s no digital filtering and no oversampling.
+The DAC 0.1x is the new entry level DAC from Audio Note, as you’d expect from audio Note there’s no digital filtering and no oversampling used with its TDA 1543 DAC chip.
 The output stage uses a sub miniature 6111WA triode valve, with high quality parts including beyschlag resistors and tin foil paper in oil capacitors.
 It even has a USB input (as well as the standard coaxial phono input) for use with computers.
-It is available with either a silver aluminium or a black acrylic fascia and is just 30cm wide.
+It is available with either a silver aluminium or a black acrylic fascia, or an all white chassis and is just 30cm wide.

 Audio Note DAC 2.1x